Code-Institute-Submissions/rpaulnarcis-milestone4_AugResub/README.md

 Milestone Project Home Page

 ### **UX - User Experience Design:**
-Furniture Plus is an e-commerce furniture store web application, which will encourage customers to purchase household items.
+Furniture Plus is an e-commerce furniture store web application, which will encourage customers to purchase furniture and household items.
 It's a user-friendly navigation system, accompanied by its visual image appeal, through product search and filter functionality, and full-featured authentication system including email confirmations and user profiles.
 A live fully functional payment system.
 Real-time notifications that guide the user's experience.
 With the potential to become a sustainable revenue-generating business.
 ### User Stories

  As A User         |I Want To Be Able To...                                 |So That I Can...